erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 ![Exchanging Transcripts of Records (ToRs)](flowcharts/exchanging-tors.png)

-It's worth noting that the exact workflow of the **recognition process** is not in scope of EWP.
+It's worth noting that the exact workflow of the **recognition process** is not in the scope of EWP.
 However, the Outgoing Mobility object provides some basic information on this topic too.
 Please review the [Outgoing Mobilities API specification][omobilities-api] for details.